amsam0/voicechat-discord/README.md

 ## Roadmap

-### 2.1.0

--   Reduce volume of whispering players in the audio that goes to discord.
-This will require additions to the voicechat API
--   Don't allow players to use /dvc group when groups are disabled.
-This will also require additions to the voicechat API

 ### Future

+-   Reduce volume of crouching players in the audio that goes to discord.
+This is currently possible but not yet implemented
 -   Action bar HUD for groups showing players in your group
 -   Notifications for groups (a message is sent to you when someone joins/leaves the group you're in)
 -   Inventory GUI for groups (this would need an abstraction between Bukkit's API and Fabric's sgui library, and would also make supporting 1.19.2+ on Fabric impossible)